-By Thursday at noon, each article finder must send me a link (copying the presenter) to an article relating to the lecture for the preceding Tuesday.
-This means that this Thursday at noon, the article finders will each send an article relating to Lecture 1.
-I will post the links by the end of the day on Friday.
-Presenters, do not start work until I ok the article, after which I will link to it on the course webpage (on the "handouts" tab).
+By Wednesday midnight, each article finder must send me a link (copying the presenter) to an article relating to the lecture for the previous day (Tuesday).
+This means that by tomorrow at midnight, the article finders will each send an article relating to Lecture 1.
+I will post the links by the end of the day on Thursday.
+Presenters: do not start work until I ok the article!
+After I give an ok, I will link to the article on the google sheet (link to be posted on the "handouts" tab).

-The articles should illustrate - either by being consistent or by contradicting - something we learned in class.
+The article you choose should illustrate - either by being consistent or by contradicting - something we learned in class.
 By "article" I mean newspaper, magazine (but not too long!), or reputable news outlet article.
 Even a short video or podcast would be fine.